softcite/software-mentions/doc/usage_scenario_and_requirements.md

 ![GROBID Software mentions Demo](images/wikidata.png)

-The Wikidata data scheme corresponds to the following set of information for each _item_ (entity).
-Note that we are reusing the json notation of the json Wikidata REST API:
+The Wikidata data scheme encode a set of information for each _item_ (entity).
+We are reusing the json notation of the json Wikidata REST API:

 - unique identifier